 I wanted to share an easy, yet beautiful, melt and pour soap recipe with you so you could try this out yourself.
 This recipe comes from Maura at Happy Deal Happy Day.
 She has graciously given me permission to share it with you.

-- lime essential oil (My favorite brand of essential oils is Plant Therapy.)
+- lime essential oil (My favorite brand of essential oils is Plant Therapy.
+You can order directly on their website and they offer free shipping on any size order.)

 - cedarwood essential oil